Future of the Royal Air Force: Combat Air Strategy and Team Tempest

 At the 2018 Farnborough Airshow, UK Defence Secretary Gavin Williamson announced Team Tempest, a joint program office consisting of government divisions alongside BAE Systems, Leonardo S.p.A., MBDA and Rolls-Royce that would be developing a new design of fighter aircraft with £2 billion (US$2.6 billion) in funding, by 2025.
 This will develop new technologies and means of production under the Future Combat Air System Technology Initiative (FCAS TI).
 In December 2022, the United Kingdom, Japan and Italy announced that they would merge their sixth-generation fighter projects forming the Global Combat Air Programme, with the fighter entering service from 2035.

+The 2026 defence investment plan announced the investment of £8.6 billion into the multinational Global Combat Air Programme for the development of a next generation combat aircraft.
+An additional £300 million would also be allocated the for development of collaborative combat aircraft to operate alongside the aircraft.
+At the same time, the previously envisaged "future combat air system" seemed unlikely to move forward.